Connect with others who understand.

 • View full summary

-Constipation is a common and often unexpected challenge of managing opioid use disorder (OUD).
+Constipation is a common and often unexpected side effect of opioids for people living with opioid use disorder (OUD).
 Being constipated means it’s hard to have a bowel movement (poop).
 When constipation is caused by opioid use, it’s called opioid-induced constipation (OIC).
-Almost everyone who takes opioids has some level of constipation as a side effect.
+Many people who take opioids experience some level of constipation.

 If you take opioids, constipation can sneak up on you.
-OIC is not just uncomfortable — it can affect your daily life and lower your quality of life.
-Keep reading to learn about the common signs of OIC and the treatments for OIC that can help.
+OIC is not just uncomfortable — it can affect daily life.
+Keep reading to learn about the common signs of OIC and the treatments that can help.

 Why Do Opioids Cause Constipation?

 Opioids work by binding to proteins called opioid receptors.
-When opioids bind to opioid receptors in the central nervous system (brain and spinal cord), they can result in pain relief and create feelings of pleasure.
+When opioids bind to opioid receptors in the central nervous system (brain and spinal cord), they can relieve pain and create feelings of pleasure.
 But these opioid receptors are also found in other parts of the body, including the gastrointestinal (digestive) tract.

 When opioids bind to opioid receptors in your gastrointestinal tract, they slow down the natural movement of the intestines (called peristalsis).
 Peristalsis pushes stool through the bowels.
-When this movement slows, stool stays in the intestines longer.
-This allows more water to be absorbed, making the stool hard and dry.
+When this movement slows, stool stays in the intestines longer, so more water is absorbed and the stool becomes hard and dry.

-Opioids also make it harder to feel when your rectum (the last part of the colon) is full.
+Opioids also make it harder to tell when your rectum (the last part of the colon) is full.
 That means you may not notice the urge to poop.
-At the same time, opioids can tighten the muscles around the anus (the end of the rectum, where stool exits the body), making it harder to pass stool.
+At the same time, opioids can tighten the muscles around the anus (the end of the rectum, where stool leaves the body), making it more difficult to poop.
 This is why constipation is one of the most common side effects of opioids.

 5 Signs of Opioid-Induced Constipation

-OIC can look different for everyone.
+OIC may show up in different ways.
 Some people notice signs of OIC right away when they start taking an opioid.
 For others, symptoms of OIC develop slowly and lead to chronic constipation.
-Either way, OIC is a change from your usual bowel habits before starting an opioid.
+Either way, OIC is a change from the bowel habits you had before starting an opioid.

 You don’t need to have all of these signs to have OIC.
-Having two or more within a three-month period may be a warning.
-Knowing the signs of OIC can help you catch the problem early and get the right treatment.
+Having two or more within three months may be a warning.
+These signs can help you spot OIC early and know when to talk with your healthcare provider about treatment options.

 1. You Have Fewer Than Three Bowel Movements a Week

-Constipation means having fewer than three bowel movements per week.
+Constipation means fewer than three bowel movements per week.
 This is also true for OIC.
 Normal bowel patterns are different for everyone, ranging from three times a week to three times a day.
-With OIC, you may notice a big drop from your usual pattern.
+With OIC, you may notice your bowel movements become less frequent than they were before you started taking opioids.

 When you’re taking an opioid, your stool moves more slowly through your intestines, and it’s harder to feel the urge to have a bowel movement.
-That means bowel movement without the help of medications (called spontaneous bowel movement) may happen less often.
+That means bowel movements without the help of medications (called spontaneous bowel movements) may happen less often.

 2. Your Stool Is Hard or Lumpy

-Another common sign of OIC is having hard or lumpy stool.
+Another common sign of OIC is having hard or lumpy stools.
 This happens because opioids slow the movement of your stool through your intestines, increasing how much water your body absorbs.
-This creates a dry, hard stool that’s painful and difficult to pass.
+This creates dry, hard stool that’s painful and difficult to pass.

 3. You Have To Strain To Have a Bowel Movement

 When your stools are hard and difficult to pass, you might feel like you have to push hard to have a bowel movement.
-People with OIC need to strain to have a bowel movement in at least 1 in 4 bowel movements.
+People with OIC may need to strain during at least 1 in 4 bowel movements.

 4. You Still Feel Like You Have To Go Right After a Bowel Movement

 OIC can make it feel like your bowels didn’t empty all the way.
 Even after a bowel movement, you might still feel pressure or the urge to go again.
-If you experience this feeling in at least 1 in 4 bowel movements, this could be a sign of OIC.
+If this happens during at least 1 in 4 bowel movements, this may be a sign of OIC.

 5. Constipation Doesn’t Improve When You Change Your Diet

-Constipation is very common and can often be managed at home with some simple dietary and lifestyle changes.
+Constipation is very common and can often be managed with dietary and lifestyle changes at home.
 A high-fiber diet is a common treatment for constipation.
 Fiber adds bulk to the stool and helps the stool hold water, which makes it easier to pass.

-Eating more fiber may not help with the treatment of opioid-induced constipation.
+Eating more fiber may not help with the treatment of OIC.
 Fiber adds bulk to stool but does not change how fast stool moves through the intestines.
-In OIC, the main problem is slower intestinal movement, so even bulky stools can be hard to pass.
+In OIC, the main problem is slower movement in the intestines, so even bulky stools can be hard to pass.

 When To Seek Medical Attention for Constipation

 When constipation is severe, it can cause serious complications.
-If you have any of the following symptoms, you should seek medical attention right away:
+If you have any of the following symptoms, seek medical attention right away:

 • Severe abdominal pain